When Is the Best Time

 Hohenschwangau and Lake Alpsee; pic by JensVenture whom we met on Marienbrücke

-The best views to Neuschwanstein are first from Marienbrücke (bridge), and when you cross the bridge, continue walking for less than 10 minutes through the forest and then turn left uphill.
+The best views to Neuschwanstein are first from Marienbrücke (bridge), and from the Tegelberg massif.
+Getting there is easy.
+You cross the bridge, then continue walking for less than 10 minutes through the forest and then turn left uphill.
 It's a moderately short walk which offers even better views.
 For me, the best photo spot of all where I took the sunset pictures.
 However, if you like to do so, bring a torch for the way back and enjoy the magic atmosphere.

 April can be sunny and warm, with temps around 20°C, but snow occurs as well, like in 2021, even at the end of the month.
 May and June reach temps up to 26°C. If it’s overcast or rainy, temps below 10°C are not rare.
 Precipitation occurs almost every second day due to the proximity to the mountains.
 However, the weather is changeable; after a heavy shower, it often clears up and gets warm again.
 During the night and in the early morning, expect 0-5°C.